General Duty of Driver or Person in Charge of Motor Vehicle

 This charge is generally laid in situations where a person fails to comply with the general duties that a driver or person in charge of a motor vehicle must comply with as listed in the section.

-In essence to prove this charge the Police must show that the accused failed to comply with a lawful request or direction to do one of the following: produce licence upon request, produce log books for inspection, stop motor vehicle, permit motor vehicle to be weighed, accused provided a false name, failed to stop, failed to give licence, or stated false name when asked to provide name.
+In essence, to prove a charge of General Duty of Driver or Person in Charge of Motor Vehicle, the Police must show that the accused failed to comply with a lawful request or direction to do one of the following: produce licence upon request, produce log books for inspection, stop motor vehicle, permit motor vehicle to be weighed, accused provided a false name, failed to stop, failed to give licence, or stated false name when asked to provide name.

 Defences to this could be a reasonable excuse for the failure or that the driver or person in charge did not believe that the person making the request was a member of the police force.